 It’s time to prevent your bad habits and greatly improve customer service.
-Create and perform your “not-to-do” list.
+Perform your “not-to-do” list first.
 This can help you eliminate personal bad habits that hinder your productivity.
 But to improve customer service, quickly remove the bad habits that negatively affect your customers.

 In your personal life, bad habits like watching too much television, over-snacking, sleeping in and spending too much time on Facebook should all be eliminated.
 And for your business, there are customer service bad habits you must stop now or you WILL suffer catastrophic business failure.

 If you have personal bad habits, like most of us do, list them out and just stop doing them now.
 You’re an entrepreneur.
 Remember that self-control is paramount for success.
 To be your own boss, manage yourself properly.

 The philosophy here is to prevent bad habits before you start adding good ones.
 Then, when you’re ready to create your to-do list, your bad habits won’t hinder your progress.
 This is a good practice for everyone.
 But here I’ll focus on how to improve customer service for entrepreneurs and businesses.
 So stop smoking now and then read on.

 List your bad habits